Send questions to Janet McGlynn (firstname.lastname@example.org )

 9:00 a.m. – 3:30 p.m.

-We need more pinners than any other single job at URCAD.
-Pinners place an URCAD sticker on each person who attends URCAD, allowing us to get a count of total attendance.
-Pinners should be outgoing and energetic people.
+We need more volunteers than any other single job at URCAD.
+Volunteers will place an URCAD sticker on each person who attends URCAD, allowing us to get a count of total attendance. volunteers should be outgoing and energetic people.

 Photographers take pictures at the URCAD presentations around campus.
-Photographers must have use of a digital camera.
+Photographers must have use of a digital camera and know how to use said camera.
+(SD Cards will be provided for ease of data transfer.)

 Monitor the entrances and exits of the ballroom to assist special guests.
-These volunteers should be willing to be assertive to ensure the day gets off to a good start.
+These volunteers should be willing to be assertive to ensure the day gets off to a good start and to police access during designated hours.

 Research Information Table